esignor/CCGR/README.md

         |_ CCGR_ENCODER

-        |_ Encoder.py
+        |_ Encoder-VIRUSES.py

-        |_ AlexNet.py
+        |_ AlexNet*.py

-        |_ ResNet.py
+        |_ ResNet*.py
 ```

 In `lib` is contained the jellyfish binary file

 In `src` is the implementation of the CCGR approach, consisting of encoder units and classifier units

-In `src/VIRUSES/module` is the implementation of the CCGR library
+In `src/VIRUSES/CCGRlib`  is the implementation of the CCGR library

 In `src/VIRUSES/CCGR_ENCODER` are stored the virological images decoded in CCGR

+`Encoder-VIRUSES.py` is the implementation of the CCGR Encoder unit

+`AlexNet*.py` and `ResNet*.py` are the implementation of the CCGR Network unit

 **The developed software contains:**

 The Encoder Unit, which decodes a virolgical sequences in image through Colour Chaos Game Representation (CCGR) algorithm.
-A classification unit, consisting of deep convolutional neural networks (i.e. AlexNet and ResNet50), which predicts the class to which a virological CCGR image belongs.
+A Network unit, consisting of deep convolutional neural networks (i.e. AlexNet and ResNet50), which predicts the class to which a virological CCGR image belongs.

 **Software compilation:**